fitmat/FMBridge/README.md

 # FMBridge
-FMDriver Version - 0.1.21
+FMDriver Version - 0.1.22

 This bridge is used to connect Fitmat to your game.

 ## Whats new in the release
+* Updated the reponse for Multiplayer
 * FMDriver with new communication protocol (JSON)
 * Updated internal file system for better performance and scalability
 * Updated the reponse for actions which has properties